-Internet forums are full of conflicting advice and strongly worded opinions about unnecessary accountants fees countered by arguments about
+Internet forums are full of conflicting advice and strongly worded opinions about unnecessary accountants fees, countered by arguments about th

 So here is some advice from me to try to help you decide whether you really need an accountant if you’re

 Are you Legally Required to Use an Accountant if You’re Self-Employed?

 You can CHOOSE to use an accountant to handle your affairs but ultimately it is your responsibility to make sure all the right forms are submitted on time.

 Why Do People Use an Accountant to Do Their Self-Assessment Tax Return?

-So if there is no legal requirement why would people choose to hire an accountant to fo their self-assessment tax return?
+So if there is no legal requirement why would people choose to hire an accountant to complete their self-assessment tax return?

 Well, there are a few reasons they choose it: